Asian and Middle Eastern Studies

 - Programs that offer an opportunity for an internship or experiential learning embedded in an academic course as part of the program

-Which Partner Programs are recommended by the Asian Studies department?
+Which Partner Programs are recommended by the Asian and Middle Eastern Studies department?

 Asian studies majors may opt to study in China or Japan for cultural and linguistic immersion in the language they have taken at Whitman or they may broaden their knowledge of Asia for comparative purposes by studying in a different country of the region.